pantheon-systems/documentation/source/content/guides/sftp/05-winscp.md

 ---
 title: SFTP on Pantheon
-subtitle: Using WinSCP on Pantheon
+subtitle: Use WinSCP on Pantheon
-description: Detailed information about the Pantheon SFTP connection WinSCP SFTP client.
+description: Learn how to use Pantheon's SFTP connection mode with WinSCP SFTP client.
 tags: [files, sftp]
 categories: [sftp]
 newcms: [drupal, wordpress]